JMSLab/Template/docs/production.md

   | -------------- | ----------------------- | -------- |
   | 2              | (0.5 - 4)               | 1        |

+### Goals

+  *  Calculations have sufficient accuracy.

-### Steps
+### Deliverables

+  * Check the below and notify the PI of any suggested changes.
      *  Bootstraps and simulations run with sufficiently high number of draws
      *  Quadrature accuracy set sufficiently high
      *  Tolerances on solvers satisfactory
      *  Exit flags for solvers indicate convergence

-## Task [EXT]: Audit external calls
+## Task [COMPILE]: Paper is reproducible

 ### Work allocation